Skip to main content

 T023range loop bounds not int

-T024cannot assign to let binding
+T024cannot assign to immutable binding

 T025unknown type